ENG-M7MOUD/protofolio/README.md

-You can easily tweak:

-Colors

-Card animations

-Layout spacing

-Fonts

-\## 📸 Preview Behavior

-Clicking any QR image opens it in a fullscreen modal

-Click anywhere outside to close
+You can adjust colors, layout, animations, and typography without affecting functionality.

+---

-\## 🔐 Security Notes
+\## Security \& Privacy

-Fully static (no trackers, no JS frameworks)
+\- Fully static project

+\- No analytics or tracking scripts

-No external APIs
+\- No external APIs

-QR codes are generated locally
+\- QR codes generated locally

-Safe for personal branding \& offline sharing
+\- Suitable for offline and private use

+---

+\## Use Cases

+\- Developer portfolio landing page

+\- Cybersecurity professional profile

+\- Personal branding hub

+\- Conference or event QR sharing

+\- Offline contact page

+---

-\## 📄 License
+\## License

-This project is open-source and free to use for personal or professional purposes.
+This project is licensed under the MIT License.

+You are free to use, modify, and distribute it for personal or commercial purposes.

+---

-\## 👤 Author
+\## Author

-Mahmoud Elgazar - \*\*"Zero"\*\*
+Mahmoud Elgazar

-\*\*Cybersecurity\*\* • Ethical Hacking • Software Engineering
+Cybersecurity | Ethical Hacking | Software Engineering